 Nash Equilibrium relies on a couple of rather strict requirements.
 One of which is that there is mutual knowledge about preferences.
 This means that agent A knows the preferences of agent B and agent B knows the preferences of agent A. Often, Nash Equilibrium even requires common knowledge of preferences meaning that agent A knows the preferences of agent B, agent B knows that agent A knows her preferences, agent A knows that agent B knows that A knows the preferences of B and so on down the line.
 Apparently, common knowledge implies mutual knowledge.
 Hence, without mutual knowledge, there is no common knowledge either.

 Why did you study this aspect and what did you find?

 As mentioned earlier, if subjects have other-regarding preferences, the game that they actually play differs from the one, which is purely based on monetary payments.
 In these cases, it seems plausible that mutual knowledge of preferences is violated.
-The goal of our paper is to study the impact of this aspect on Nash equilibrium behaviour.
-We find that subjects not only fail to accurately predict other players’ preferences, the lack of such information also significantly affects their behaviour.
+The goal of our paper is to study the impact of this aspect on Nash equilibrium behavior.
+We find that subjects not only fail to accurately predict other players’ preferences, the lack of such information also significantly affects their behavior.
 More specifically, in a treatment with mutual knowledge of preferences, people significantly more often played their Nash equilibrium strategies.
-That means, it might be advisable to use a more general equilibrium concept whenever we analyse situations in which it is unlikely that players know each other’s preferences.
+That means, it might be advisable to use a more general equilibrium concept whenever we analyze situations in which it is unlikely that players know each other’s preferences.

 Brunner, C., Kauffeldt, T.F., and Rau, H. (2020): "Does mutual knowledge of preferences lead to more Nash equilibrium play?
 Experimental evidence," revise and resubmit European Economic Review.